njustesen/botbowl/docs/gym.md

 ## Explore the Observation Space
 Try running [examples/gym.py](examples/gym.py) while debugging in your favorite IDE (e.g. [https://www.jetbrains.com/pycharm/](PyCharm)).
 Set a break point in the line where the step function is called and investigate the obs object.
 If you run with the rendering enabled it is easier to analyze the values in the feature layers.

-In the next tutorial, we will start developing a reinforcement learning.
+In the next tutorial, we will start developing a reinforcement learning agent.